javaee/grizzly/site/src/site/markdown/index.md

 <h2><a href="https://github.com/AsyncHttpClient/async-http-client" class="headerlink"><img src="images/reqres.png"/> Need an HTTP Client</a></h2>

-We\'ve contributed a Grizzly-based provider to the Async HTTP Client project that, in addition to, HTTP, supports WebSockets and eventually, SPDY.
+We\'ve contributed a Grizzly-based provider to the [Async HTTP Client][ahc] project that, in addition to, HTTP, supports WebSockets and eventually, SPDY.

-For further details, visit the [Async HTTP Client][ahc] project site.

 ## ![Blogs][blog] Developer Blogs